Colgate toothpaste goes vegan - Local News 8

 Colgate toothpaste goes vegan

-Colgate has unveiled a line of vegan, gluten-free products that have no preservatives, artificial flavors, sweeteners or colors.
-They sound like part of the latest natural food trend … but the products are toothpaste, mouthwash and toothbrushes.
+Colgate has unveiled a line of vegan, gluten-free products that have no artificial flavors, sweeteners or colors.
+It may sound like the latest natural food trend … but the products are toothpaste, mouthwash and toothbrushes.

 Consumers have rebelled against artificial ingredients in recent years.
 Food producers, including Kraft Heinz, and restaurants, such as McDonald’s, Burger King and Panera, have pledged to free some of their food from preservatives and artificial flavors.
 Colgate’s new line of toothpaste suggests the trend is making its way to non-food products as well.

-Colgate-Palmolive recently announced its plans to acquire Hello Products LLC, a self-described “natural-friendly” oral care company that emphasizes its use of organic and eco-friendly ingredients in its marketing.
+Colgate-Palmolive recently announced its plans to acquire Hello Products LLC, a self-described “natural-friendly” oral care company that emphasizes its use of eco-friendly ingredients in its marketing.

 Last year, Colgate released recyclable toothpaste tubes into the marketplace after developing the product packaging for five years.
 The company’s leaders said they want to become a sustainability leader in the consumer goods.

-Note: Correction: A previous version of this story incorrectly described Colgate Zero products as “organic” and “all-natural.”
-It also incorrectly identified a Colgate-Palmolive-owned company as a competitor.
-And the story mischaracterized some of the ingredients in Colgate Zero toothpaste.